vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/tkg-nsxt-airgap-ra.md

   - **kapp -** The application deployment CLI for Kubernetes.
 It allows you to install, upgrade, and delete multiple Kubernetes resources as one application.
   - **kbld -** An image-building and resolution tool.
   - **imgpkg -** A tool that enables Kubernetes to store configurations and the associated container images as OCI images, and to transfer these images.
-  - **yq -** a lightweight and portable command-line YAML, JSON, and XML processor. `yq` uses `jq`-like syntax but works with YAML files as well as JSON and XML.
+  - **yq -** A lightweight and portable command-line YAML, JSON, and XML processor. `yq` uses `jq`-like syntax but works with YAML files as well as JSON and XML.

 - **Tanzu Kubernetes Grid Installer -** The Tanzu Kubernetes Grid installer is a CLI/graphical wizard that provides an option to deploy a management cluster.
 You launch locally on the bootstrap machine by running the `tanzu management-cluster create` command.